 Wasted food is a significant problem.
 It’s estimated that between 25 and 40 percent of all food grown in or imported into the U.S. is never eaten.
 Wasted food - that is, throwing away food that could have been eaten - is preventable.
 And prevention - avoiding the wasting of food in the first place - has far greater potential to reduce environmental impacts than recovery methods such as composting or anaerobic digestion.
 The U.S. EPA estimates that one ton of prevention has a greenhouse gas benefit equivalent to 6-7 tons of food waste recovery.

 Oregonians are rising to the prevention challenge.
 Come hear from organizations and businesses across the state who are actively engaged in implementing programs designed to prevent the wasting of food by households and businesses.
 Learn about their successes, and how your organization or business can achieve similar results.

-Speakers: Jeannette Hardison, Corvallis Sustainability Coalition; Ani Kasch, Central Oregon Environmental Center; and Scott Youngblood, Embassy Suites by Hilton Portland Washington Square Moderator: Elaine Blatt, Oregon DEQ
+Speakers: Jeanette Hardison, Corvallis Sustainability Coalition; Ani Kasch, Central Oregon Environmental Center; Alex Bertolucci, Washington County; and Scott Youngblood, Embassy Suites by Hilton Portland Washington Square Moderator: Elaine Blatt, Oregon DEQ

 June 20 - Thursday